SuperteamDAO/seahorse-cookbook/README.md

-# seahorse-program-library
+# seahorse-cookbook
-Collection of Solana Programs written in Seahorse Lang
+A collection of everything on Seahorse Lang